-MMRVaxPRO® (Sanofi Pasteur MSD) contains porcine gelatine.
-Priorix® (GSK) does NOT contain porcine gelatine and can be offered as an alternative to MMRVaxPRO®.
-Health professionals should be aware to order Priorix® when running clinics for relevant communities (see Vaccines and porcine gelatine leaflet).
+MMRVAXPRO® (Sanofi Pasteur MSD) contains porcine gelatine.

+Priorix[®] (GSK) does not contain porcine gelatine and can be offered as an alternative to MMRVAXPRO[®].
+Health professionals should be aware of the need to order Priorix[®] when running clinics for relevant communities (see Vaccines and porcine gelatine leaflet).

-MMR vaccine is recommended when protection against measles, mumps and/or rubella is required.
+MMR vaccine is recommended when protection against measles, mumps or rubella (or a combination of the 3) is required.
 MMR vaccine can be given irrespective of a history of measles, mumps or rubella infection or vaccination.
 There are no ill effects from vaccinating those who are already immune.
 If there is doubt about an individual's MMR immune status, MMR vaccine should still be given.

-Children with chronic conditions such as cystic fibrosis, congenital heart or kidney disease, failure to thrive or Down's syndrome are at particular risk from measles infection and should be immunised with MMR vaccine.
+Children with chronic conditions such as cystic fibrosis, congenital heart or kidney disease, failure to thrive or Down's syndrome are at particular risk from measles infection and should be immunised with MMR vaccine without delay.

 MMR vaccine can be provided to children and adults of any age over 6 months using this PGD.
-If a dose of MMR is given before the first birthday, either because of travel to an endemic country, or because of a local outbreak, then this dose should be ignored, and two further doses given at the recommended times.
+If a dose of MMR is given before the first birthday, either because of travel to an endemic country, or because of a local outbreak, then this dose should be ignored, and 2 further doses given at the recommended times.
 Maternal antibodies may reduce the response to the first dose of vaccination up to the age of 18 months.
 To provide additional protection to those who fail to respond to the first dose, therefore, the second dose should not routinely be given below 18 months of age.
-The decision on when to vaccinate adults needs to take into consideration the past vaccination history, the likelihood of an individual remaining susceptible and the future risk of exposure and disease see the 'Green Book' Chapter 21, Chapter 23 and Chapter 28.
+The decision on when to vaccinate adults needs to take into consideration the past vaccination history, the likelihood of an individual remaining susceptible and the future risk of exposure and disease (see the Green Book Chapter 23 and Chapter 28).